 If you would like to start or enhance your career as a cybersecurity analyst, then the Lindenwood University's Bachelor of Science (BS) degree program in cybersecurity is designed for you.

 The BS in cybersecurity degree program at Lindenwood University in St. Louis (St. Charles), MO is a technical degree focusing on topics such as network security, digital forensics and cyber investigation, cybersecurity analysis, penetration testing, ethical hacking, and more.
 You will learn the tools and strategies used protect, detect, and respond to cyber attacks for your organization.

 Cybersecurity Degree Advantages

 Taught By Faculty with Professional Knowledge

 Our St. Louis cybersecurity faculty members have experience both as an instructor and as an IT/Cybersecurity professional.
 You will benefit from their knowledge of cybersecurity as it relates to the business world.
 In addition to learning from your instructor, you will also benefit greatly from the professional experiences and opportunities shared among classmates.

 Earning a Cybersecurity Degree

 To ensure academic success, you will work with an advisor to determine an appropriate sequence of courses.
-Other professional academic resources, including career services and free on-campus and online tutoring, are available.
+Other professional academic resources, including career services and tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.

 You must meet the general education requirements of the university.
 This St. Louis Bachelor of Science in cybersecurity degree program requires 60 semester hours of credit in the major beyond the general education requirements.
 While in this program, you will experience and learn about a wide variety of subjects within the realm of cybersecurity.
 Courses and subjects are industry-driven, relevant topics that are important to your success.
 Key topics covering security in the different layers of the network architecture include server installation and security, network security, secure software development, web-based application security, digital forensics and cyber investigation, cybersecurity analysis, penetration testing, ethical hacking, project management, and more.